microsoft/workshop-library/full/ml-model-custom-vision/README.md

-# Build a Machine Learning Model
+# Build a Machine Learning Model using Azure Custom Vision

 ## Overview